Quasi-steady emission from repeating fast radio bursts can be explained by magnetar wind nebulae

 where ${\rm DM}_{\rm MW/halo}$ is the contribution from the Milky Way interstellar medium (ISM)/halo, ${\rm DM}_{\rm IGM}$ is the contribution from the intergalactic medium (IGM) and ${\rm DM}_{\rm host}$ is the contribution from the FRB host galaxy including its halo.
 Here ${\rm DM}_{\rm ns}$ only includes contributions from the MWN and SN ejecta that are near source.
 While the long-term DM variation is due to the expanding SNR \citep{YZ2017,PG2018}, random fluctuations in the DM can be caused by turbulent motions of filament \citep{Katz2021}.

 From theoretical and data-driven estimates of ${\rm DM}_{\rm MW/halo}$ and ${\rm DM}_{\rm IGM}$, assuming models for the average electron number density in these media (see e.g., \citealt{CL2002,CL2003,Planck2016,Prochaska2019,Platts2020}), the inferred ${\rm DM}_{\rm host}+{\rm DM}_{\rm ns}$ in equation~(\ref{DM_comps}) indicates significant contributions from the host galaxy disk, circumgalactic medium and near-source medium for most FRBs that have an associated PRS (see e.g., \citealt{Law2022}).
-In fact, from previous studies \citep{Chatterjee2017,Niu2022,Bruni2023,Lee2023}, we know that the host galaxy and near-source contribution ${\rm DM}_{\rm host}+{\rm DM}_{\rm ns} \sim 140\,(430)\,[185]\,{\rm pc\,cm^{-3}}$ for R1 (R2) [R3] can be considerable.
+In fact, from previous studies \citep{Chatterjee2017,Niu2022,Bruni2023,Lee2023}, we know that the host galaxy and near-source contribution ${\rm DM}_{\rm host}+{\rm DM}_{\rm ns} \sim 140\,(430)\,[185]\,{\rm pc\,cm^{-3}}$ for FRB 20121102A (20190520B) [20201124A] can be considerable.
 Using Illustris simulations to model the electron number density along various lines of sight, \citet{Zhang2020} showed that the typical DM contribution from host galaxies at $z \sim 0.2$, that are similar to the three FRBs considered here, can be $\sim 50-250\,{\rm pc\,cm^{-3}}$.

-For a young NS, the magnetised nebula and SN ejecta can be dense enough to provide a large DM which is inconsistent with the observations.
+For a young NS, the magnetised nebula and SN ejecta can be dense enough to provide a large DM inconsistent with observations.
 DM contribution from the near-source medium should decrease with NS age as the MWN and SN ejecta expand over time.
-In contrast to the nearly unchangeable DM of FRB 121102~\citep{Hessels2019,Oostrum2020,Li2021}, the DM of FRB 190520 decreases with the rate of $\sim 0.1\,{\rm pc\,cm^{-3}}$ per day~\citep{Niu2022}.
+In contrast to the nearly unchangeable DM of FRB 20121102A~\citep{Hessels2019,Oostrum2020,Li2021}, the DM of FRB 20190520B decreases with the rate of $\sim 0.1\,{\rm pc\,cm^{-3}}$ per day~\citep{Niu2022}.
 We use detailed calculations of ionization and radiation transport for young rapidly rotating NS to predict contributions from the MWN and SN ejecta to FRB DM (see~\citealt{KM2017,MM2018}).